SparrowTek/CoreCashu/Docs/keychain_secure_store_plan.md

 - Update wallet factory defaults: prefer `KeychainSecureStore` on Apple platforms, fall back to `FileSecureStore`/`InMemorySecureStore` elsewhere.
 - Mark `InMemorySecureStore` as deprecated for production via availability annotations once Keychain version lands.
 - Update README security section with new guidance and add manual testing checklist to `Docs/operational_checklist.md` (future work).

+## 11. Manual Validation Checklist
+- Build a sample app with Keychain Sharing entitlement (if using custom `accessGroup`) and verify a mnemonic round-trip succeeds on device and simulator.
+- When `AccessControlPolicy.userPresence` or biometric policies are enabled, confirm the system prompts before reads and that background tasks without UI receive `errSecInteractionNotAllowed`.
+- Run `security find-generic-password -s <service>` to ensure namespace isolation and absence of plaintext secrets.
+- Execute the Swift Testing suite (`KeychainSecureStore` tests) on both simulator and physical hardware to confirm no stale state leaks between runs.

 ## 9. Open Questions
 - Should we support customizable Keychain access group for app extensions/shared keychain?
 (Default: optional `String?` parameter).